MaikDerksen/PromptArena/README.md

     *   Go to the [Firebase Console](https://console.firebase.google.com/).
     *   Click on "**Add project**" or "**Create a project**".
     *   Follow the on-screen instructions to create your project (e.g., give it a name like "PromptArenaDev").
-    *   Once your project is created, you'll need to set up Firestore and Storage:
+    *   Once your project is created, you'll need to set up Authentication, Firestore, and Storage:

+    *   **Enable Authentication (Email/Password)**:
+        1. In your Firebase project dashboard, navigate to "Build" > "Authentication".
+        2. Go to the "Sign-in method" tab.
+        3. Find "Email/Password", click the pencil icon, enable it, and save.

     *   **Enable Firestore**:
-        1. In your Firebase project dashboard, navigate to "Build" (in the left sidebar) > "Firestore Database".
+        1. Navigate to "Build" > "Firestore Database".
         2. Click "**Create database**".
         3. Choose to start in **test mode**.
-            *   _Note: Test mode allows open read/write access for 30 days.
-For production, you **must** configure secure Firebase Security Rules._
+(You will update rules later).
-        4. Select a location for your Firestore database (choose a region close to your users).
+        4. Select a location for your Firestore database.
 Click "Enable".

     *   **Enable Firebase Storage**:
         1. Navigate to "Build" > "Storage".
         2. Click "**Get started**".
-        3. Follow the prompts.
-The default security rules for Storage in test mode are generally fine for local development (they allow authenticated users to read/write).
-We will update these later.
+        3. Follow the prompts (test mode is fine for initial setup).
         4. Choose a location for your Storage bucket.

     *   **Register a Web App with Firebase**: